Education

 Effects Of A Broken Home On Students Academic Performance

-A broken home is a home that is not structurally intact as a result of divorce, separation, death of one parent and illegitimacy.
+A broken home is a home that is not structurally intact as a result of divorce, separation, death of one parent, and illegitimacy.
 Divorce breeds negative emotion in children which has a significant influence on academic performance.

-According to researchers, there is simple evidence to show that marital instability brings about stress, tension, lack of motivation and frustration.
-Obviously, these manifestations act negatively on a child’s academic performance.
+According to researchers, there is simple evidence to show that marital instability brings about stress, tension, lack of motivation, and frustration.
+These manifestations act negatively on a child’s academic performance.
 Peter (1968), the writer of Children Apart, states in his book that children thrive best when they are brought up in a stable family in which two parents can give them a great deal of care and attention, encouraging them, on the one hand, to develop their own life and interests and providing them on the other, with a secure base to which they can return and in which they can always find comfort and support.

 Some of the causes of marital instability include the wrong choice of Partners, barrenness, emotional abuse, personal differences, poor financial status, cultural and lifestyle differences, adultery, interferences from parents or in-laws, lack of maturity, sexual incompatibility, etc.